lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 12.3 Do Not Use `Heartbeat` as a General Change Detector

-`RunService.Heartbeat` is Lily's only continuous runtime loop mechanism, but it should still be used only when operate genuinely needs to advance over time.
+`RunService.Heartbeat` is Lily's only continuous runtime loop mechanism, but it should still be used only when work genuinely needs to advance over time.
 It must not be used to repeatedly check whether ordinary state changed when an event or direct state update can represent that change.

 ##### **Avoid**